prabhugs/camp-algo/README.md

 # camp-algo
-Solution to a few interesting problems
+Solutions to a few interesting problems